 Yes, and what I liked about this book—and I guess I read this probably when it came out, around 2009—is that it got to one of the larger questions we’ve talked about: it’s about a mysterious murder that takes place inside a house, but she uses the story to get at broader themes of class and the evolution of modern detection.

 She also—I felt, wonderfully—used the case to look at the beginning of our fascination with the art of detection.
 And that reflects my own bias because I’m always interested in the evolution of detection and detectives.
-One of the fascinating things Summerscale does is document how the case, and the way it was handled by Scotland Yard, influenced so much of the fiction that followed—take Dickens, for example.
+One of the fascinating things Summerscale does is document how the case, and the way it was handled by Scotland Yard, influenced so much of the fiction that followed—take Charles Dickens books, for example.
 So there’s this fascinating interplay between a real crime and how it influences literature and popular culture, which in turn influences how we as humans process real crimes.
 We think of O J Simpson or other crimes that have these deep cultural resonances, and this was a case like that, obviously set long in the past, that had that kind of resonance and influence.
 And Summerscale really got at the heart of that.
 She put the crime in a larger context.

 And, to set the scene, the murder happens in a house in 1860 and you know from the get-go that it has to have been someone who was in that house who did it.
 It’s a classic whodunnit and you can see perfectly well why it would be such a great launch pad for Arthur Conan Doyle, Wilkie Collins et al.